masnes/basic-slate-setup/README.md

 <hr></hr>

-I've updated Jed's setup to include the h and ; keys for window manipulation. ;, which was originally used for window selection, has been remapped to '.
+I've updated Jed's setup to include the h and ' keys for window manipulation.

 I also changed the window switching hinting mechanism so it uses keys on the right hand.
 I feel this is more convenient,